 Anacortes Ferry Route

-The Anacortes Ferry terminal is the point of departure for many travelers who are bound for the San Juan Islands.
+l is the point of departure for many travelers who are bound for the San Juan Islands.
 The San Juans aren’t the only destination of choice for the Anacortes ferries, however.
 Another route takes passengers to Sidney, BC, which is approximately 15 miles north of Victoria on Vancouver Island.
 Travelers can take advantage of the Anacortes ferries for both day trips and overnight trips to the San Juans or Sidney, and there are ferry boats that can accommodate both people and vehicles.

-Near the ferry terminal on the west end of Fidalgo Island is an Anacortes attraction that caters to outdoor enthusiasts.
+near the ferry terminal on the west end of Fidalgo Island is an Anacortes attraction that caters to outdoor enthusiasts.
 This attraction is 220-acre Washington Park.
 Arguably one of the top city parks in the entire country, Washington Park offers terrific hiking trails, year round campsites, a scenic loop for drivers and wonderful picnic facilities.
 Forested hills mix with meadows to make up much of the park’s landscape, and the views out over the Puget Sound are simply divine.
 Both the Olympic Mountains and the San Juan Islands are within sight from the shore.

 Anacortes Arts Festival